|

 Elora Gorge Trails

-The Elora Gorge Trail: The Elora Gorge is simply gorgeous.
-One of the most beautiful, natural areas in the Grand River valley.
-The riverside trails and scenic overlooks from the 22-metre high cliffs will give you some stunning views, while down below, tubers and kayakers make their way through the rapids – we’ll talk about that after lunch.
+The Elora Gorge Trail: The Elora Gorge is simply gorgeous – one of the most beautiful natural areas in the Grand River Valley.
+The riverside trails and scenic overlooks from the 22-metre-high cliffs will give you some stunning views, while down below, tubers and kayakers make their way through the rapids.

 The main highlight of this trail is the 20-metre waterfall that clings to limestone cliffs.